Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Beyond the effects that calming dog beds can have on anxiety and other feelings of distress, another benefit to these beds is the support offered by the raised rims.
 Most calming dog beds have raised edges around the sides, which support the neck and spine while your dog is resting.
 This helps to minimize joint and muscular pain or discomfort.

 Other specific calming dog beds will provide additional benefits.
-For instance, the orthopedic dog bed can relieve symptoms of arthritis and chronic pain, while the self-warming dog bed can offer extra heat to your dog during colder days.
+For instance, the orthopedic dog bed can relieve signs of arthritis and chronic pain, while the self-warming dog bed can offer extra heat to your dog during colder days.

 Not to mention, these beds tend to be very comfortable.
 At the very least, they can offer your dog a cozy place to settle down and nap!